The master’s degree options is available for:

 Applicants accepted for master’s degree study will work with their faculty advisor to tailor a program to meet both the licensure requirements and the master’s degree requirements.

 Complete the Graduate School Admission Application for the degree.
-Upon being admitted, provide the faculty advisor with a copy of the official Transcript Evaluation from the Office of Professional Preparation and Licensure, BRNG 3229.
+Upon being admitted, complete the application for the TELL Certificate Program

 All courses for the Graduate ELL Licensure Program, the TELL Certificate Program, and the ELL strand of the L&L master’s degree are offered in an 8-week format only (instead of a 16-week format).